Written by Rochelle Guida

 1. Begin by introducing the word “bayan” and the concept of Bayanihan to the class.
 Explain that Bayanihan is a Filipino cultural value that emphasizes the importance of community and co-operation, often demonstrated through acts of kindness and helping others.

 2. Ask the students to brainstorm some examples of acts of kindness, community building, and co-operation that they can do for their classmates, teachers, or even strangers.
-Next, they can continue brainstorming more specific examples relative to the second language classroom.
+Next, they can continue brainstorming more specific examples relative to the language classroom.
 Write these ideas on a large sheet of paper.
 This should be discussed in the target language of the classroom, with teacher assistance when necessary.
 Language conventions such as the present tense can be reinforced.

 3. Divide the class into pairs or small groups and distribute index cards to each group.
 Instruct the students to write down, in the target language, one act of kindness, community building, or co-operation that they would like to do for someone in their group or class.
 Specify that they should choose acts that are possible to carry out in the classroom setting.
-Encourage them to be creative and thoughtful for the second language context.
+Encourage them to be creative and thoughtful for the additional language context.
 For example, students can imagine being in the target language community and having to act appropriately while resolving a language task.

 4. Collect the index cards, shuffle them, and redistribute them to different groups.
 Each group should receive a card with an act of kindness that another group wrote down.